NLKNguyen/S-Expression.JS/README.md

 # ⭐ Overview

-<p>S-Expression is surprisingly a powerful yet very simple concept to represent both data and function with minimalist syntax.
+<p>S-Expression is surprisingly a powerful and very simple concept to represent both data and function with minimalist syntax.
 It was popularized by LISP (a classic programming language that was used heavily in AI research) in the very beginning of computer science, circa 1960, and yet S-Expression is still one of the best ideas around due to its simplicity and extensibility.
 It contains only lists containing symbols and nested lists, and it's totally up to the programmers to make the meanings out of those symbols and their arrangements.
 S-Expression is a good choice for many use cases ranging from command format, config file format, small domain-specific language to a full-blown programming language.</p>

 <p>S-Expression is so minimal that it resembles an abstract syntax tree (AST), which is the underlying representation of many high-level programming languages when their syntactic sugar code is parsed through the typical language grammars.
 This appeals to many language designers because they can bypass the typical grammar design in forms such as BNF and instead focus on the core syntax tree to accomplish their main goals for the languages, and consequently providing a native/in-language way to manipulate the syntax tree thus enables more dynamic capability and easier metaprogramming.</p>